FortiMoro/fortinetCloudBlueprint/README.md

 ### Azure CLI

-To deploy via Azure Cloud Shell you can connect via the Azure Portal or directly to [https://shell.azure.com/](https://shell.azure.com/).
+To deploy via Azure Cloud Shell, connect via the Azure Portal or directly to [https://shell.azure.com/](https://shell.azure.com/).

-- Login into the Azure Cloud Shell
-- Run the following commands in the Azure Cloud:
+- Login to the Azure Cloud Shell, and execute the following commands in the Azure Cloud Shell:

 ```text
 az bicep upgrade